 5 Defining your second variable sets a second measure, also based on the Customer table and the choice of your operator "Sum".
-The new measure appears next to the first measure in the Measure field of the Bubble Table view.
+The new measure appears next to the first measure in the Measure field of the Bubble Table view, as shown in Figure 4-94.
 Note: Because the "Autocalculate" option is turned on by default, the calculated results of the customer count (grouped by age) and the corresponding total incomes now appear in the Bubble Table view.
-(See Figure 4-57 below).